walberbeltrame/thoaded/python/README.md

 ```

 ## Compatibility
-Tholded supports all environments that are [Python 2 and 3](https://www.python.org/).
+Tholded supports all environments that are [Python 3](https://www.python.org/).

 ## Changelog
 Detailed changes for each release are documented in the [release notes](https://github.com/walberbeltrame/tholded/releases).